octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

   vector clock, no optimistic-lock primitives.

-**Sparkle implication.** An indexer that wants real-time consistency must drive mirage with `ConsistencyPolicy.ALWAYS` and accept the per-dispatch stat round-trip; for a reactive index (incremental update on upstream changes), mirage offers nothing — the indexer must wire its own webhooks / pollers.
+**Sparkle implication.** An indexer that wants real-time consistency must drive Mirage with `ConsistencyPolicy.ALWAYS` and accept the per-dispatch stat round-trip; for a reactive index (incremental update on upstream changes), Mirage offers nothing — the indexer must wire its own webhooks / pollers.

 ### 1.7.
 Net Sparkle assessment